Robinpig/Note/docs/CS/Java/Spring/AOP.md

    boolean proxyTargetClass() default false;

    /**
-    * Indicate that the proxy should be exposed by the AOP framework as a {@code ThreadLocal}
+    * Indicate that the proxy should be exposed by the AOP framework as a ThreadLocal
-    * for retrieval via the {@link org.springframework.aop.framework.AopContext} class.
+    * for retrieval via the AopContext class.
     * Off by default, i.e. no guarantees that {@code AopContext} access will work.
-    * @since 4.3.1
     */
    boolean exposeProxy() default false;